nischaynagar/ToDoList-v1/README.md

 # ToDoList-v1
-This a simple TODO List created from NodeJs and MongoDB.
+This a simple ToDo List created from NodeJs and MongoDB.